-Amelia Booth returns in the 2013-14 season for her seventh year as MIT's assistant/novice lightweight women's coach.
-In 2012-13 she helped guid the team to a silver medal at the prestigious Dad Vail Regatta as well as seeing the squad qualify for the IRA National Championship.
-Other highlights for the season were a fifth-place finish at the Head of the Charles in the lightweight eight event and victory by the novice 4 crew at the Muri Cup.
-Highlighting the program’s commitment to academic success, six members of the 2012 varsity eight earned accolades as CRCA scholar-athletes.
+Amelia Patton returns in the 2015-16 season for her ninth year as MIT's assistant/novice lightweight women's coach.
+In 2014-15 she helped guide the team to a gold medal at the prestigious Dad Vail Regatta, the second straight year the team has achieved this, as well as seeing the squad qualify for the IRA National Championship.
+Highlighting the program’s commitment to academic success, 10 members of the 2015 team accolades from the CRCA or IRA as for their academic success.

-Prior to coaching the Engineers, Booth spent three years coaching Brookline High School's novice girls, where her boats won state titles in 2004 and 2006.
+Prior to coaching the Engineers, Patton spent three years coaching Brookline High School's novice girls, where her boats won state titles in 2004 and 2006.

-Originally from Buffalo, N.Y., Booth learned to row at Nichols School and West Side Rowing Club.
+Originally from Buffalo, N.Y., Patton learned to row at Nichols School and West Side Rowing Club.
 She went on to compete as a four-year member of the varsity eight at Duke University.
-While at Duke, Booth was named to the All-South region team three times and won the collegiate lightweight title at CRASH-B Sprints.
-Booth now serves as a Board member for the Crash-B Sprints.
+While at Duke, Patton was named to the All-South region team three times and won the collegiate lightweight title at CRASH-B Sprints.
+Patton now serves as a Board member for the Crash-B Sprints.
 Amelia continues to row out of Riverside Boat Club in Cambridge where she serves on the Board of Directors.